 Never miss a beat.

 There’s a heavy dose of AI supporting this, with questions, negative sentiment, possible leads and product enquiries all highlighted as priority tickets.
+Good social habits made easier!

 Creating high-quality content is often a team sport.
-For an extra $5 per social platform, the Teams Pack acts as the glue between team members.
+For an extra $5 per social platform, the Teams Pack acts as the glue between multiple team members.
 Use it to set access levels, draft posts together, assign actions and define common workflows and approval processes.
 All essentials for most social media teams.

 This is much more than just raw data.
 Buffer’s Analytics will crunch it and serve you with bite-sized insights to optimise your feed and grow your following.